-What Chrome Split View is
+Does Chrome have a Split View API?

 - Open the two tabs you want to compare.